deepakmarichi/Big-Mart-Sales-Prediction/README.md

 A regression practice problem wherein we have to predict product-wise and store-wise sales.Sales prediction is a very common real-life problem that each company faces atleast once in its lifetime.
 If done correctly, it can have a significant impact on the success and performance of that company.
 According to a study, companies with accurate sales predictions are 10% more likely to grow their revenue year-over-year and 7.3% more likely to hit quota.

-## The course is divided into below modules:
+## The project is divided into below modules:

 * Exploratory Data Analysis
 * Data Preparation
 * Predictive Modeling using different techniques.

 ## We will handle this problem in a structured way.
 We will be following the table of content given below.
-* Problem Statement
+* 1. Problem Statement
-* Hypothesis Generation
-* Loading Packages and Data
+* 2. Loading Packages and Data
-* Data Structure and Content
+* 3. Understanding The Data
-* Exploratory Data Analysis
+* 4. Exploratory Data Analysis
-* Univariate Analysis
-* Bivariate Analysis
-* Missing Value Treatment
+* 5. Imputing Missing Value
-* Feature Engineering
+* 6. Feature Engineering
-* Encoding Categorical Variables
+* 7. Encoding Categorical Variables
-* Label Encoding
-* One Hot Encoding
-* PreProcessing Data
+* 8. Data PreProcessing
-* Modeling
-* Linear Regression
+* 9. Linear Regression Model
-* Regularized Linear Regression
+* 10. Using KFold with Linear Regression
-* RandomForest
+* 11. RandomForest Model
-* XGBoost
+* 12. XGBoost Model
-* Summary
+* 13. Summary

 ## What is hypothesis generation?